Nit-1997/Stock_Portfolio/res/README_Assignment7.md

      - ```reBalance``` : which checks the weights are in correct format and then calls the rebalance function of features which in turn calls model's rebalance function.

+#NOTE : Restrictions from Parent codebase

+- We were not able to save rebalanced changes after application termination as the parent code does persist portfolios for weighted transactions (fractional shares).
+- If the date entered for rebalancing is a weekend , due to parent code restrictions we are throwing invalid date as they do not handle any operation on weekend.

 <hr>

 <h5>Contributors:</h5>